quotient-im/Quaternion/README.md

 # Quaternion
-Quaternion is an IM client for the Matrix protocol.
+Quaternion is an IM client for the Matrix protocol in development.

 ## Dependencies
 - Qt 5